jokumar/task-planner/README.md

 Using Docker commands also this application can be built .
 Go inside the task-planner app and execute the below commands .
-Make sure you have docker installed:
+Make sure you have docker installed and have a personal dockerid .: replace joy1987 with your docker id in the below commands.

 docker build -t joy1987/taskplanner-0.1.0 -f Dockerfile . docker run --name taskplanner -v /usr/local/repo:/root/.m2  -p 9000:9000  joy1987/taskplanner-0.1.0